Configuring the Sender Rewriting Scheme (SRS) on qmail

 Refer to the Life With Qmail bible to understand the logic behind, expecially for what virtual domains, aliases, .qmail and extensions addresses are concerned.
 An explanation is also provided below in the testing section.

-Add srs.mydomain.tld to rcpthosts so that qmail-smtpd will know that it has to deliver locally all messages for that domain.
+Add srs.mydomain.tld to rcpthosts so that qmail-smtpd will accept mails for that domain.
 Do not add it to control/locals otherwise the virtualdomains file will be ignored and srsfilter will not be run.

 Add srs.mydomain.tld in the srs_domain control file, so that srsfilter will use it in the rewritten address for all virtual hosts.
 Let's also create the srs_secret file, as well.
 It is a random string to generate and check SRS addresses.